IBM/deep-learning-language-model/README.md

 # Prerequisites

-    1. Have a server you can use.
+    1. Have python 3.0 or above installed.
     2. Install libraries, keras and tensorflow.

-1. Have a server you can use.
+1. Have python 3.0 or above installed.

 2. Install libraries, keras and tensorflow.

-    Have the python version you want and pip installed.
+    Have pip installed.
-    Install numpy.
+    Install SciPy and NumPy.
     Install Pandas.
     Install zipfile.
     Install json.